November 21st 2019

 Lizzie: Do your characters change in your story?
 Is this important?

-The Coal Miner’s Son when George must grow up quickly,
+The Coal Miner’s Son when George must grow up quickly, he has to learn to stand up against bullying and abuse and learn how to compromise.

 Lizzie: What moments in the novel do you like best?